 Monday, January 30, 2012

 Speaking of entertaining, Davy Jones put on a fabulously entertaining show!
 I don't know where he gets it from, but his wit and humor is never ending.
-Davy, just like Paul Revere, Peter Noone and The Turtles Flo & Eddy have that rare talent to go way beyond just performing there song...They are true entertainers with their spontaneity and humor.
-Stacy Wayne as Elvis was fab as were JR and the Stingrays who kept us rockin all week!
+Davy, just like Paul Revere, Peter Noone and The Turtles Flo & Eddy have that rare talent to go way beyond just performing their songs...They are true entertainers with their spontaneity and humor.
+Stacy Wayne as Elvis was superb as were JR and the Stingrays, who kept us rockin' all week!

 We also want to thank Harmon Travel, especially Tammy Selee and Bob Harmon and their entire crew, they are responsible for making the Concerts At Sea Cruise such a huge success.
 Thank you Ron Lemen for helping to bring us on board this year and your tireless effort to put it all together.
 Also thanks go out to Marty Bilecki for making us sound good, and Rick Neuber for all you do.